- When do we advertise Trade Mark Examiner positions?

 - temporary, short-term accommodation.

-You and other successful applicants enter a training program when starting with us.
-The initial training focuses on training in specific technical skills and includes examination work under close guidance.
-This is followed by consolidation of your skills with further on-the-job training.
-As a condition of engagement you are required to successfully attain the Acceptance Delegation (APS5) within 18 months of commencing employment as a Trade Mark Examiner.
+You and other successful applicants will enter an intensive competency-based training program when starting with us.
+The training focuses on specific technical and corporate skills and includes examination work under close supervision.
+As a condition of engagement with IP Australia, you are required to successfully demonstrate competency in all areas necessary in the training program and attain Acceptance Delegation within specified timeframes.
 If you do not do so you may have failed to meet a condition of engagement and action may be taken to terminate your employment.

-There is an expectation that you progress through all classifications in the broadband.
-Should you meet the requirements, you could potentially move through the levels to become an APS6 trade mark examiner in as few as two to three years.
+There are opportunities for you to progress through all classifications in the broadband.
+Should you meet the necessary requirements, you could potentially move through the levels to become an APS6 Trade Mark Examiner in as few as 2 to 3 years.

-Positions for trade mark examiners are in the trade mark and design examiner (APS4-APS6) broadband.
-Progression through the broadband is determined by many factors, including the successful completion of our Competency Based Training Package.
+Positions for Trade Mark Examiners are in the Trade Mark and Design Examiner (APS4-APS6) broadband.
+Progression through the broadband is determined by many factors, including the successful completion of relevant competency based training programs.

 The benefits of being in a broadband structure are that if you meet specified requirements you can advance to the next classification: